Info for New Members

 When can I do tests?

-You have to be considered ready by our D.C.’s in order to take a test.
+You have to be considered ready by our D.C. in order to take a test.
 There is also a minimum age for each test.
-You can take the D test in the calendar year you turn 8, the D+ the year you turn 10, the C test the year you turn 12, then Riding and Road Safety is mandatory before you take C+.
+You can take the E Test at 6/7 years, the D test in the calendar year you turn 8, the D+ the year you turn 10, the C test the year you turn 12, then Riding and Road Safety is mandatory before you take C+.
 You may take the C+ test the year you turn 14, and then the B test the year you turn 16, followed by B+ Test from age 18, which qualifies you to instruct.
 After that you may consider taking the H and A tests.

 What other events will I be able to participate in?